jgiuffrida/dnd/stranger.md

   - I'm going to the temple, I don't want another dream like that
 # Temple Sharindlar
    - We ask of the cleric drwarf to cure us
-   - we let her heal toilyn
+   - we let her heal Toilynn
    - we decide to stay at the inn
    - she convinces us to stay with her in a cave?
-   - I setup a pillow dummy for toilyn while she's in her lamp
+   - I setup a pillow dummy for Toilynn while she's in her lamp
    - Go to sleep
 # In the Cave
-  - I'm yellow, Toilyn is yellow
+  - I'm yellow, Toilynn is yellow
   - We talk to the healer, she doesn't know shit
   - We look for dent, he has gemstone eyes?
   - Gianna couldn't help